 7. You’re getting induced?
 Are you using a midwife?
 Are you sure that’s a good decision?

-Again, it is okay for every woman to have her preference for how she wants to go about her pregnancy.
+Again, it is okay for every woman to have her own preference for how she wants to approach her pregnancy.
 And she must be informed of the decisions she makes.
 However, it is her decision unless she asks you for your opinion.
 There is nothing wrong with asking a woman how she has come to make her personal birth choice, but imposing your thoughts is likely not appropriate.

 A better comment: “Awesome.
 What made your doctor decide to induce?”
 Or “How did you go about choosing to use a midwife?”